Skip to main content

 The Interplay with the Endocrine System

-The does not operate in isolation.
+The endocrine system does not operate in isolation.
 The hormonal status of an individual can significantly affect their resistance to DNA-damaging therapies and their intrinsic rate of aging.
 The effectiveness of the DDR is tied to the availability of signaling molecules like IGF-1.

 Therefore, optimizing the endocrine environment through peptide therapies like GHRH/GHRP combinations can be seen as a foundational strategy for supporting cellular health.
 By restoring a more youthful hormonal profile, these therapies can enhance the body’s innate ability to maintain its own genetic and cellular integrity.